 HSM 431.
-Applications of Corporate Finance and Governance to Health Care

-This course applies the principles of corporate finance and governance to the institutional setting of health care.
-It draws on the principles of financial valuation, investments and corporate financing, as well as the economics of organizations and corporate governance, to analyze current management problems in the health care sector.
+Applications of Corporate Finance and Governance to Health Care of organizations and corporate governance, to analyze current management problems in the health care sector.
 The primary purpose of the course is to gain an understanding and comfort level with applying economic and financial theories within the unique institutional setting of health care.